Challenging. Enriching. Empowering.

 Required Course: Technology Literacy

-Electives: Accounting 1, Accounting 2, Business Principles, Marketing Principles, Digital Imagery, Digital Audio & Video Media, Digital Communcations: Journalism, Video, and Yearbook, Advanced Communication: Yearbook, Practicum Digital Communication: Yearbook, and Web Design.
+Electives: Accounting 1, Accounting 2, Business Principles, Marketing Principles, Digital Imagery, Digital Audio & Video Media, Digital Communications: Journalism, Video, and Yearbook, Advanced Communication: Yearbook, Practicum Digital Communication: Yearbook, and Web Design.

 Unique Opportunities: IT Conferences, IT Professional Career Day, IT Summer Internships and Local Business field trips.